Google Analytics vs Cookie-Free Analytics: Key Differences for 2026

 • Don't share data with third parties

-Several EU data protection authorities have confirmed that properly configured cookie-free analytics (like Matomo, Plausible, and others) are exempt from consent requirements.
+Multiple EU data protection authorities — including France's CNIL, Germany's DSK, and Austria's DSB — have confirmed that properly configured cookie-free analytics are exempt from consent requirements.

 Key Differences Compared